sauneellc-ui/saunee-site/content/_index.md

 This keeps teams moving quickly while maintaining the level of rigor regulators and investors expect.

+### A typical engagement

+Most engagements with Saunee follow a clear, lightweight structure designed for early-stage teams:

+- **Week 1–2: Alignment**
+  We review your device, intended use, clinical strategy, and current documentation to establish regulatory reality and risk.

+- **Month 1: Regulatory roadmap**
+  You receive a clear, written plan covering classification, pathway, key milestones, and evidence required.

+- **Months 2–3: Execution**
+  We help build the QMS, submission structure, and clinical/regulatory artifacts needed to move forward with confidence.

+- **Ongoing: Advisory**
+  Continued support for FDA/TGA interactions, investor diligence, audits, and strategic decisions.

+This allows teams to get senior-level regulatory leadership without committing to a full-time hire too early.

 Saunee exists to give founders the same level of regulatory clarity that large medtech companies take for granted — without the overhead.